Facelifts have long been popular for helping to minimise the impact of facial ageing.

 - You can look 7 to 8 years younger after healing from surgery if you have the right face lift procedure

-- You’ll want to be sure it’s performed properly by an expert Plastic Surgeon who specialises in facial rejuvenation surgery and who can combine procedures, such as a neck lift or skin resurfacing to remove wrinkles, when required to get the more youthful look you’re wanting to attain
+- You’ll want to be sure it’s performed properly by an Specialist Plastic Surgeon who is highly experienced in facial rejuvenation surgery and who can combine procedures, such as a neck lift or skin resurfacing to remove wrinkles, when required to get the more youthful look you’re wanting to attain

 - Research has indicated that the visible reduction of ‘facial ageing appearance’ can be up to 7 to 8 years